Cyclicity of non vanishing functions in the polydisc and in the ball: Introduction

 The Hardy space can be seen as a space of square integrable functions on the circle with vanishing Fourier coefficients for the negative integers, a space of holomorphic functions on the unit disk, or the space of complex valued series with square summable moduli, and the interaction between those viewpoints has generated a long and rich history of works in harmonic analysis, complex function theory and operator theory.

-The present work aims at generalizing one particular aspect of this to several complex variables: the study of cyclicity of some bounded holomorphic functions under the shift operator in large enough Banach spaces.
+The present work aims at generalizing one particular aspect of this to several complex variables: the study of cyclicity of some bounded holomorphic functions under the shift operator in large enough Banach spaces containing the Hardy space.